Provided by Great Canadian Tours

 Of all the decisions you’ll make on this trip, hiring a local guide will never be the wrong one.
 Relieve yourself of the guesswork, learn new skills and riding techniques and visit new riding areas.
 Above all else, having a guide will help you stay safe.
 With Boulder Mountain boasting an elevation of over 5000ft and 46-65ft of fresh powder every year, Revelstoke is home to arguably some of the WORLD’S BEST snowmobile terrain.
 Make the ABSOLUTE most out of your Revelstoke visit by riding with an experienced, local back-country guide!

-Additional riders happily accommodated, please contact for an exact quote.
+Please contact for an exact quote.

 Liability Insurance, Tenure, Avalanche, First Aid Training, Radio and Communication Rescue Preparedness all play a factor.